-This statement fulfills both of the criteria.
+This statement fulfills the two above-noted criteria.
 It is both mundane and commonly understood.
-We all know what it means to ‘make coffee’, plus no one in their right mind wants to read a description of someone ‘making coffee’.
+We all know what it means to make coffee, plus no one wants to read a description of someone making coffee.

 Say your story calls for two scenes.
-The first scene is in Location A and the second in Location B. Your main character will be getting in his car in Location A and travelling to Location B.
+The first scene is in Location A, and the second in Location B. Your main character will be getting in his car at Location A and traveling to Location B.

 One of the great advantages of the Show, Don’t Tell Methodology is that the reader is firmly engaged in the world of the narrator.
-Since you have actively tied them to this world they are able to accept events occur away from the narrator.
+Since you have actively tied the reader to this world, the reader can accept that events occur away from the narrator.

 This can be used to a greater or lesser extent.

-The result is that the way to avoid writing a complex and pointless ‘travel scene’ is to do the following.
+The result is, to avoid writing a complex and pointless traveling scene, do the following:

 John slowed the car as he pulled into Paul’s drive, the house ahead of him looming tall in the morning light.

-The spacer (***) indicates to the reader that time has passed and something has happened whilst they were not reading (in this case John has driven his car).
-It also indicates that whatever ‘happened’ was not important enough to be in the story.
+The three-asterisk spacer (called a time break) indicates to the reader that time has passed and/or a change of location has occurred, and something has happened while not on the page (in this case John has driven his car).
+It also indicates that whatever happened was not important enough to be in the story.

-To summarized, the rules for writing description are pretty common sense:
+To summarize, the rules for writing description are commonsense principles:

 - Ensure that you SHOW description not TELL.

-- Unless it is mundane and boring, then a little TELL goes a long way.
+- Unless SHOWING is mundane and boring, then TELL.
+Remember, a little TELL goes a long way.